Pluggable Neural Machine Translation Models via Memory-augmented Adapters

-\paragraph{Evaluation Metrics} We use both automatic and human evaluation to make a thorough comparison between the involved methods.
+\paragraph{Evaluation Metrics} We use both automatic and human evaluation to thoroughly compare them.
 The automatic evaluation metrics are as follows: \begin{itemize} \item {\em BLEU}: measuring the translation quality of model outputs.
-We use sacreBLEU~\footnote{English-Chinese: nrefs:1 $|$ case:mixed $|$ eff:no $|$ tok:zh $|$ smooth:exp $|$ version:2.3.1.
+We use sacreBLEU\footnote{English-Chinese: nrefs:1 $|$ case:mixed $|$ eff:no $|$ tok:zh $|$ smooth:exp $|$ version:2.3.1.
 Chinese-English: nrefs:1 $|$ case:mixed $|$ eff:no $|$ tok:13a $|$ smooth:exp $|$ version:2.3.1.}~\cite{Post:2018:sacreBLEU} to estimate the BLEU score. \item {\em Perplexity}: measuring the fluency of model outputs.
 We fine-tune a pretrained Transformer LM~\cite{Dai:2019:TransformerXL} with stylized text to calculate perplexity. \item {\em Classifier Score}: measuring the similarity between model outputs and the stylized text samples.
-We follow Li et al. \cite{Li:2018:Delete} to train style classifiers to quantify the style similarity.
+We follow \citet{Li:2018:Delete} to train style classifiers to quantify the style similarity.
 The classifier we used is TextCNN~\cite{Yoon:2014:Conv}.
-For Lu Xun's style, the classifier can achieve an accuracy of 93.5\%.
-For Shakespeare's style, the classifier can achieve an accuracy of 94.5\%.
+It can achieve an accuracy of 93.5\% for Lu Xun's style and 94.5\% for Shakespeare's style.
 We use these classifiers to estimate whether the output is in the desired style. \end{itemize}